docelic/amber-introduction/README.md

 Hello, World!
 The time is now <%= time %>.
 ```

-To further confirm that the templates also implicitly run as part of the same controller that handled the request, you could place e.g. "<%= self.class %> in the above example; the response would be "PageController".
-So in addition to seeing the method's local variables, it means all the instance variables existing on the controller object are available in the templates as well.
+To further confirm that the templates also implicitly run in the same controller objectthat handled the request, you could place e.g. "<%= self.class %> in the above example; the response would be "PageController".
+So in addition to seeing the method's local variables, it means that all instance variables and methods existing on the controller object are readily available in the templates as well.

 # More on Database Commands<a name="more_on_database_commands"></a>